jamuli/chess-knight-puzzle/README.md

 # Chess Knight Puzzle

+## How to Play
-## Practice visualizing chess moves with this simply (but deceptively difficult) puzzle.
+Practice visualizing chess moves with this simply (but deceptively difficult) puzzle.